Catamenial Pneumothorax and Endometriosis

 Another goal we have is to compile the experiences of all of you who have written to us, so that you can review the treatment trends of a larger group of patients, besides just the two of us.

 This would probably take the form of a questionnaire and the results would be posted on a new survey page.
 We are in the process of determining the best way to do that.
 Your identity, of course, would be confidential, and known only to us.
-Both your answers to the questions and your E-mail address would also be confidential.
+Both your answers to the questions and your e-mail address would also be confidential.
 Your responses would be used only in a statistical format; (for example, "40% of respondents (52) had VATS", etc.) We will contact you by e-mail when the survey is ready.
 You may also contact us, to express your interest or disinterest in participating.
+We will keep you posted in the new year as we continue to look for answers together!

 November 2006 Update

 We have delayed updating our conditions due to Lori's continued health problems, which have now hopefully, been resolved with the removal of her right kidney in October of this year (more on that later).
-First off though, we are happy to report that we have had no further collapses since our hysterectomies in January and April of 2004.
+First off though, we are happy to report that we have had no further collapses since our oophorectomies in January and April of 2004.
 (Lori did experience a minor collapse during her kidney surgery which was expected and is explained below).
 We are now both taking low doses of bioidentical estradiol and testosterone and a higher dose of bioidentical progesterone, and have had no problems with this type of hormone replacement therapy.
 All three hormones are applied as a topical transdermal cream.
 The bioidentical HRT has decreased our menopause symptoms of hot flashes and joint stiffness.
-We are also taking extra calcium, Sam e and a thyroid support supplement (not thyroid hormone).
+We are also taking extra calcium, SAM-e and a thyroid support supplement (not thyroid hormone).
 Lynn feels good, has energy and reports that even the scar tissue discomfort has lessened over time.
 She has also flown several times across the US, with no problems.
 Lori is slowly regaining her energy back since her kidney surgery.

 As for Lori's kidney issues, following her thoracic surgery she never fully regained her health.
 Her blood pressure had been elevated during the use of Depo-Provera and Zoladex, but in the last two years it continued to spike periodically.
 At times it would be normal and then rise into the 180's for no apparent reason.
 She began to experience symptoms of dizziness, heart pounding, heart palpitations, muscle weakness and fatigue.
 As her condition deteriorated, she stopped driving, and could not stand for more than a few minutes.
 Her equilibrium was off to the point where she constantly felt like she was on a boat or on an elevator.
 Her primary care physician remained unconvinced that anything was wrong with her and continued to prescribe blood pressure medications.
 We pursued numerous would-be causes on our own and had her evaluated by several doctors (heart, thyroid, parathyroid).
 Finally we paid for a CT scan ourselves which showed that one of her kidneys had atrophied while the other had enlarged.
 At some point, the artery to the right kidney had become blocked, causing the kidney to overproduce renin.
 As part of a feedback mechanism, renin constricts the blood vessels, thereby raising the blood pressure and causing more blood to be delivered to the kidney.
 This rise in blood pressure is system wide, which may explain why Lori reported that she always felt "buzzy".
 After more investigation on our part and a lack of action on the part of her health plan, she referred herself to UCLA, and was seen by an expert in Renal Artery Stenosis.
 After evaluating both renal arteries, he determined that the left was perfectly clear, but that the right artery could not be repaired and that the right kidney could not be saved.
 In October 2006, she underwent a laparoscopic right nephrectomy, and now finds that her blood pressure is stable without any medication.
 Her energy is slowly returning, the palpitations have stopped and she is feeling better.
 We expect a full recovery.